aptly-dev/www.aptly.info/content/doc/aptly/snapshot/pull.md

 -   `source` is a snapshot name where packages and dependencies would be searched
 -   `destination` is a name of the snapshot that would be created
--   `package-query` is a list of [package queries](#package-query), in the simplest form, name of package to be pulled from `source`, could be specified
+-   `package-query` is a list of [package queries](/doc/feature/query/), in the simplest form, name of package to be pulled from `source` could be specified

 Flags:

--   `-all-matches=false`: pull all the packages that satisfy the dependency version requirements
+-   `-all-matches=false`: pull all the packages that satisfy the dependency version requirements (default is to pull first matching package)
--   `-dry-run=false`: don't create destination snapshot, just show what would be pulled
+-   `-dry-run=false`: don't create `destination` snapshot, just show what would be pulled
 -   `-no-deps=false`: don't process dependencies, just pull listed packages